Passwords are not enough. Add extra layers of security with two-step login.

-For edu-ID end-users the multi-factor authentication (MFA) feature is called "Two-Step Login".
-A user must first initialize it before he can use it.
-An edu-ID end-users can enable it on the My edu-ID page in the section 'Enhanced Security Settings'.
-SWITCH edu-ID will guide users through the process of setting up and performing all required Two-Step Login procedures with their mobile phone.
+A user must first initialize two-step login before it can be used.
+An edu-ID end-user can enable it on the My edu-ID page in the section 'Enhanced Security Settings'.
+SWITCH edu-ID will guide users through the process of setting up and performing all required two-step login procedures with their mobile phone.

-If Two-Step Login was enabled by a user he first authenticates with username and password when accessing a service.
+If two-step login was enabled by a user she first authenticates with username and password when accessing a service.
 If the service requires it, the user is asked in a second step to provide a one-time code as a second factor:

 The one-time code is either sent to the user's mobile phone as an SMS text message or it is a time-based one-time password (TOTP) that is generated by an app, which typically runs on the user's mobile phone.
-Alternatively, the user can also enter one of several one-time recovery codes that he was asked to store safely when Two-Step Login was initialized.
+Alternatively, the user can also enter one of several one-time recovery codes that she was asked to store safely when two-step login was initialized.

-When services request Two-Step Login, SWITCH edu-ID will enforce the following: users are required to authenticate as normal with username and password, but will then be prompted to enter an additional code (i.e. SMS or TOTP one-time token).
-This second step may not be required, if Two-Step Login was performed by the same user not more than 7 days ago on the same web browser.
+When a service requests two-step login, SWITCH edu-ID will enforce the following: users are required to authenticate as normal with username and password, but will then be prompted to enter an additional code (i.e. SMS or TOTP one-time token).
+This second step may not be required, if two-step login was performed by the same user not more than 7 days ago on the same web browser.